jbrunton/jbrunton.com/_posts/2024-12-31-what-we-should-mean-by-accountability.md

 Fisher also recommends individuals should be responsible for both tasks (the work being done) and results (the outcome of the work).
 OKRs are a popular method for implementing such systems of accountability today.
 Responsibility in this sense is a consequence of role clarity and transparency.
 It should be clear what each team member is working on, how these tasks contribute towards expected outcomes, the status of current work, and measures of results.

 However, we could do all of this and still respond unproductively when things go wrong.
 We might regress to punitive measures, undermining efforts to build a generative culture.
 We might assume everyone did their best and move on, ignoring opportunities for learning.
-Or management might intervene directly, undermining team autonomy and failing to engage frontline staff (thus missing important learning opportunities).
+Or management might intervene directly, failing to engage frontline staff, diminishing team autonomy, and again missing important learning opportunities.

 ## ‘Accountability’ for learning